-If you are interested in a position in the Disaster Field Training Operations cadre, please send your resume to email@example.com, and include "Disaster Field Trainings Operations" in the subject line.
+If you are interested in a position in the Disaster Field Training Operations cadre, please email your resume to firstname.lastname@example.org and include "Disaster Field Training Operations" in the subject line.

 Disaster Survivor Assistance

-If you are interested in a position in the Disaster Survivor Assistance cadre, please send your resume to firstname.lastname@example.org, and include "Disaster Survivor Assistance" in the subject line.
+If you are interested in a position in the Disaster Survivor Assistance cadre, please email your resume to email@example.com and include "Disaster Survivor Assistance" in the subject line.

 Environmental Historic Preservation